fedeizzo/camera-pose-estimation/README.md

 Currently absolute pose estimation models are:

 - PoseNet
+- MapNet

 ## Relative pose estimation models
 Currently relative pose estimation models are:

 - MeNet

+## Sources
+Sources of the techniques used are: (TODO)

+- paper Colmap
+- paper that explains all camera pose estimation attempts during the time
+- paper PoseNet
+- paper MapNet
+- paper MeNet

 ## Dataset
 Datasets are created using [Colmap](https://colmap.github.io/), this tool digests a video and compute the sparse and/or dense reconstruction of the environment.
 A intermediate step of this process is the camera pose estimation.